dojot/docs/source/using-api-interface.rst

     `mosquitto`_ - one containing tools to access it (i.e. mosquitto_pub and mosquitto_sub for
     publishing messages and subscribing to topics) and another one containing the MQTT broker too.
     In this tutorial, only the tools from package `mosquitto-clients` on Debian-based Linux distributions are going to be used.
-Please check another if MQTT broker is not running before starting dojot (by running commands like ``ps aux | grep mosquitto``) to avoid port conflicts.
+Please check if another if MQTT broker is not running before starting dojot (by running commands like ``ps aux | grep mosquitto``) to avoid port conflicts.